A seamless, extended DG approach for advection-diffusion problems on unbounded domains

-In order to provide an empirical check of the stability of this formulation also in the diffusive case, we compute the spectrum of the extended DG matrix $\mathbf{A}$ \eqref{eq:globalmatrix} for the discretization \eqref{eq:semidiscrglobal} of \eqref{eq:advdifflin} as a function of the P\'eclet number $Pe=u\mathcal{L}/\mu$, where $\mathcal{L}$ is a reference length scale, for fixed values of $N $ and $q.$ More specifically, we fix $\mathcal{L}=1$, $\beta=1$ for the scaling Laguerre parameter, $\mu=1,\, u=Pe\mu$.
+In order to provide an empirical check of the stability of this formulation also in the diffusive case, we compute the spectrum of the extended DG matrix $\mathbf{A}$ as a function of the P\'eclet number $Pe=u\mathcal{L}/\mu$, where $\mathcal{L}$ is a reference length scale, for fixed values of $N $ and $q.$ More specifically, we set $\mathcal{L}=1$, $\beta=1$ for the scaling Laguerre parameter, $\mu=1,\, u=Pe\mu$.
 The polynomial degree $p=2$ is used in the DG discretization in the finite subdomain.
 Results of the analysis are reported in Table \ref{Tab:pe_fullyDG}.
 For all values of $Pe$, all eigenvalues have negative real part, giving empirical corroboration to the stability of the extended DG scheme.
 While only results for $\epsilon=1$ are shown in Table \ref{Tab:pe_fullyDG}, qualitatively equivalent figures are obtained for $\epsilon=0,-1$ and different number of elements in the finite subdomain (not shown).

-Results of the analysis are reported in Table \ref{tab:stability_sigma200}.
-It can be observed that larger values of $\sigma$ allow for larger sub-intervals without losing stability.
-In addition, critical values of the spacing $\Delta z$ are found to be independent of the number $q$ of basis functions in the semi-infinite subdomain at fixed polynomial degree $p$ in the finite subdomain.
-If the P\'eclet number is small enough -- approximately less than $100$ -- the spectrum of $\mathbf{A}$ has negative real part regardless of the spacing $\Delta z$, and a few sub-intervals in the finite subdomain $[0,L]$ are enough to make the scheme stable.
-By contrast, large values of $Pe$ require a fine grid in $[0,L]$ to prevent spurious growth caused by eigenvalues with positive real part.
-As a consequence, sufficiently large values of $N$ will be considered in the following numerical validations.